ppfeufer/aa-example-plugin/README.md

 ### Cloning From Repo

-For this app we are assuming that you have all your AA projects, your virtual environment and your AA installation under one top folder (e.g. aa-dev).
+For this app, we're assuming that you have all your AA projects, your virtual environment, and your AA installation under one top folder (e.g. aa-dev).

 This should look something like this: